cncf/tag-contributor-strategy/website/content/maintainers/governance/overview.md

 * What is your [charter](charter/), including what is in / out of scope and project values.
 * If your project has elections, how are they conducted?

 There is a short list of P&P that every CNCF project is expected to have, and a slightly longer list that every project will want to have.
-See the [section on Policies & Procedures](#policies-and-procedures) for more detail.

 ## Accurately Documenting Your Governance